Audney-creator/LITA_Class_documentation/README.md

 ### Tools Used
 - Microsoft Excel [download here](https://www.microsoft.com)
   1. FOR DATA CLEANING
   2. FOR ANALYSIS
   3. FOR DATA VISUALIZATION

 - SQL- sTRUCTURED QUERY LANGUAGE FOR QUERYING OF DATA
 - GITHUB- FOR PORTFOLOI BUILDING

+### Data Cleaning and preparations